 3. An opportunity to purchase inventory at a discount

-A short-term loan could be a good option for purchasing inventory that has the potential to quickly create increased profit.
+A short-term funding could be a good option for purchasing inventory that has the potential to quickly create increased profit.

 4. Emergency repairs of critical equipment

-When equipment necessary to the operation of your business breaks down, a short-term small business loan can help get operations moving again without a four-year or longer loan obligation.
+When equipment necessary to the operation of your business breaks down, a short-term small business funding can help get operations moving again without a four-year or longer funding obligation.

 These are just two instances in which a short-term funding package can really provide an advantage to your business.